pythonpypy/deep-learning-in-python/README.md

 # deep-learning.
-(Toy Neural Network in Numpy)
+Toy Neural Network in Numpy,
-(code for visualizing what CNN learns) ,
+code for visualizing what CNN's learn, and visualizing what CNN's learn.
-(visualizing what CNN learns)